 Free Trial to Subscription Models

-Offering a free trial on your subscription product?
+Want to offer a free trial on your subscription product?
 Set the initial discount to 100% off, and switch the Recurring Discount to a lower percentage after the first order.
 The customer will only be required to pay the shipping on the first order (The discount only applies to the product, not the shipping rate).

 Reduce Churn and Reward Loyal Subscribers

-Offer a lower discount on initial orders and a larger discount after a specific number of orders have passed.
+Offer a lower discount on initial orders, and a larger discount after a specific number of orders have passed.
 With this option, you are rewarding customers for subscribing longer, and also reducing cancellations.

 Just launching your subscription business or promoting a sale on your subscriptions?
 Offer a sale price on the initial order with all recurring orders at the regular price.
-Your customers will get the sale price on their first order and the regular price will automatically be put in place after that.
+Your customers will get the sale price on their first order, and the regular price will automatically be put in place after that.
 It's way easier than using discount codes.

 How does this look on the Shopify product page?

-The initial and recurring discounts will be shown on the product page subscription widget, making it clear how much the product will cost on the initial order and recurring orders once the recurring discount comes into play.
+The initial and recurring discounts will be shown on the product page subscription widget, making it clear how much the product will cost on the original order and recurring orders once the recurring discount comes into play.

-- When a customer checks out with a subscription product that has an initial and recurring discount option attached, it creates a unique single subscription just for that product.
+- When a customer checks out with a subscription product that has an initial and recurring discount option attached, it creates a single subscription just for that product.

-- If they have other regular subscription product(s) in their cart during checkout (in Multiple Product cart style) those products will be created as an additional subscription.
+- If they have other regular subscription product(s) in their cart during checkout (in Multiple Product cart style), those products will be created as an additional subscription.
 You would most likely see a "2" beside their customer information in the app.

 - Once the automated transformation is complete, they will be able to make those changes again freely.